Share

 *Schedule important appointments: they may have to be changed or rescheduled.

 If you would like to investigate this phenomenon, observe other people’s actions during Moon VOC.
-Without telling them about VOC, notice what plans they make, what they purchase, people they meet, and ideas they generate under the Moon VOC.
+Without telling them about VOC, notice what plans they make, what they purchase, the people they meet, and the ideas they generate under the Moon VOC.

 Four classic examples of Moon VOC related occurrences:

-2. During a VOC you’re suddenly concerned about a physical symptom you’ve just become aware of and you’re panicked about your well-being.
+2. During a VOC you’re suddenly concerned about a physical symptom you’ve just become aware of, and you’re panicked about your well-being.
 After consulting with your doctor, you realize that your fears were unfounded and it was only a reaction to something you ate.

 3. You get dressed one morning during a Moon VOC and realize later that what seemed like a great fashion choice turned out to be a fashion crime.